At Virtual Summit, World Leaders Pledge $298 Million In Aid To Lebanon

 The European Commission — the executive body of the European Union — pledged some $35 million on top of an already promised $39 million.
 The United Kingdom also pledged $26 million during the summit.

 Earlier on Sunday, the acting administrator for the U.S. Agency for International Development specified that the agency would avoid pledging money through Lebanon's government.
-John Barsa told reporters on a conference call that $15 million would instead go through universities trusted by the United States, the AP reported.
+John Barsa told reporters on a conference call that $15 million would instead go through universities trusted by the United States.